Published on Brock University (http://www.brocku.ca)

 Travelling to any destination, especially a developing country, poses some safety risks.
 However, the Solidarity Experiences Abroad program takes every possible safety precaution in order to ensure the safety of its participants.
 Students board in safe accommodations and are required to travel in groups at all times during the program.
 As long as students are aware of their surroundings and obey the guidelines set out by their SEA Program Leaders, they should not be exposed to unreasonable danger.

 Students who have special dietary requirements (such as vegetarian, lactose intolerant, etc.) should indicate this while registering.
 All efforts will be made to accommodate the student while on the program.
-SEA Trips have had no problems organizing or accommodating these dietary restrictions.
+SEA Trips have had no problems organizing or accommodating these regular dietary restrictions.

 Yes.
 All students are responsible for arranging their own transportation to the airport.
 However, occasionally students will arrange their own carpooling groups.

-Although no religious affiliation is required for participation, this inclusive program provides spiritual exposure and the possibility of spiritual exploration and it expects students to display clear respect for the spiritual, religious believes and practices of other participants of local cultures.
+Although no religious affiliation is required for participation, this inclusive program provides spiritual exposure and the possibility of spiritual exploration and it expects students to display clear respect for the spiritual, religious believes and practices of other participants and of local cultures.

 The packing list depends on the trip the student participaties.
 A general packing list can be found by clicking here (PDF).